wolenetz/media-source/mse-eviction-policies-explainer.md

 ###### Initial Thoughts:

 Suggestions are welcome.
-Initially these were "live" and "LL-CMAF", but those were not very self-descriptive.
+Initially these were "LL-CMAF" and "live", but those were not very self-descriptive.